victorcg29/blockchain-nanodegree-03-ethsupplychain-/README.md

 # Supply chain & data auditing

-This repository containts an Ethereum DApp that demonstrates a Supply Chain flow between a Seller and Buyer.
+This repository containts an Ethereum DApp that demonstrates a Supply Chain flow for a coffee between a Farmer, Distributer, Retailer and Consumer.
 The user story is similar to any commonly used supply chain process.
-A Seller can add items to the inventory system stored in the blockchain.
-A Buyer can purchase such items from the inventory system.
-Additionally a Seller can mark an item as Shipped, and similarly a Buyer can mark an item as Received.
+A Farmer can add items to the inventory system stored in the blockchain.
+A Distributor can purchase such items from the inventory system.
+Additionally a Distributor can mark an item as Shipped, a Retailer can mark an item as Receiven and similarly a Buyer can mark an item as Purchased.

 The DApp User Interface when running should look like...